Feeling the brrrr in Indiana? Read on for 5 furnace tips for extreme cold in Central Indiana.

 “Failure to prepare is preparing to fail.”
 Coach John Wooden was a central Indiana farmboy, and knew something about Indiana’s cold winters.
 So with the coldest weather in over 20 years projected to hit next week, we did a little research to help you prepare your home for the extreme temperatures.

 While we recommend checking out the full list of ways to prepare for the emergency temperatures here, we have focused on the areas that impact your home’s comfort.
 Before you know what to do, you need to know that these steps are necessary because furnaces are not designed to keep up with outdoor temperatures below zero.
 With the system struggling to keep up, you need to do everything possible to keep it from failing.

-If the extreme cold is too much and you need an expert to come out to your home, don’t hesitate to reach out to us at 317.670.0171.
+We hope these 5 furnace tips for extreme cold in Central Indiana were helpful!
+If the cold is still too much and you need an expert to come out to your home, don’t hesitate to reach out to us at 317.670.0171.

 Revised January 1, 2018